 Through whole class guided reading sessions children are encouraged attempt much more difficult texts to challenge and develop their skills.
 During this time we are able to see the children’s confidence growing as they begin to understand that they are able to read.
 We check the children’s reading skills regularly to ensure that they are working at the appropriate level.

 At Widnes Academy we do not follow one scheme to allow the children to experience a wider variety of text.
 We ask that to support the children’s reading skills they read these books each evening at home.
-Our recently purchases Oxford Reading Buddy is an online enhancement to our reading resources and allows children to log on at home and share texts at the appropriate level with built in comprehension activities to further extend their sills.
+Our recently purchased Reading Eggs is an online enhancement to our reading resources and allows children to log on at home and share texts at the appropriate level with built in comprehension activities to further extend their skills.

 At Widnes Academy we follow the Letters and Sounds Teaching Programme for Phonic lessons.
 From Nursery to Year 2 the children are placed into Phonics phase groups linked to their individual needs.
 The children spend 20 minutes each morning with their Phonics Phase completing phonics tasks.
 The expectations for children at each phase are as follows